Positive harmonic functions on groups and covering spaces: Introduction

 Due to its relation with the fundamental group of the base manifold, the universal covering space is of particular interest in results of this type.
 A major open problem in group theory is the existence of finitely presentable groups of intermediate growth, and some experts of the field believe that there are no such groups (cf. \cite{GP}).
 Equivalently, it is not known if there exists a closed manifold such that its universal covering space is of intermediate volume growth.

-\textbf{Acknowledgements:} I would like to thank Werner Ballmann for some very helpful discussions and remarks.
+\textbf{Acknowledgements:} I am deeply grateful to Anna Erschler for pointing out a gap in the previous version of the paper, which led to the reformulation of Theorem \ref{discrete theorem}.
+I would like to thank Werner Ballmann for some very helpful discussions and remarks.
 I would also like to thank the Max Planck Institute for Mathematics in Bonn for its support and hospitality.
+I am also grateful to the referee for some helpful suggestions.